 The Eastern themed Zen is comfy and clean.
 The kitchen/diner is well equipped.
-The bedroom has a double bed with sprung mattress and memory foam top layer to ensure a great night's rest.
+The bedroom has twin beds with sprung mattresses and a memory foam top layer to ensure a great night's rest.
 It doubles as a sitting room with TV and free wifi.
 The en-suite bathroom has a shower attachment for hair washing only.
 Not enough headroom, sorry.
 Books, DVDs and games are provided for your enjoyment.
 There are 2 pubs in walking distance!

 This area is off the beaten tourist track, just waiting to be discovered.
 Life here is rural, slow paced and governed by the farming calendar!